top of page

 This is the lens reader where a visitor can lower their Lens device to collect a label

-The visitor clicks on a group of objects and an individual label appears.
+The visitor clicks on a group of objects and this individual label appears.

 low-fi wireframe multiple objects (2).png